England open World Cup with thumping win over Brazil

 Caitlin Beevers' early try set the tone for the hosts against the World Cup debutants, who were competing in only their third ever international match.

-Both Courtney Winfield-Hill and record try scorer Amy Hardcastle went over for a hat-trick of tries as England recorded their second biggest international win.
+Both Courtney Winfield-Hill and record try scorer Amy Hardcastle went over for a hat-trick of tries as England recorded their second biggest international win in front of a record attendance.

+Woman of Steel Tara-Jane Stanley, who surprisingly did not start in her favoured full-back berth, scored two of England's 14 tries, with Grace Field, Francesca Goldthorp, Tara Jones, Leah Burke and Olivia Wood also going over for Craig Richards' side.

+But through the buzz of a six-piece samba band in full swing in the South Stand and a vocal and youthful crowd roaring England on at every opportunity, a huge cheer was reserved for the Amazonas as they marked their World Cup bow with a deserved try from Natalia Momberg.